michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 ### Last year's taxes if itemized and other carryover items (new client only)

-- Please provide last year's return (federal and state)
+- Please provide last year's return (federal and state).

   _OR_

-  answer the following questions (please note the _or_ condition, i.e. if you provide last year's return then you do not need to answer the following questions, as I can read myself and I prefer that way.

-- If I did not prepare your return and any of the taxpayers _itemized_ last year (nonresidents not from India have to itemize), please list tax owed and paid to, or refund received from EACH of the states in the format below:
+- Four transcripts (Return, Record, Account, Wage and Income) from your account at the [IRS](https://irs.gov){:target="_blank"}.

+  _AND_

+- Taxes owed and paid to or refunds received from states, for example:

   - VA: owed and paid $500
   - DC: refund of $300

   The information is in your last year's return, the 1099-G the state sent out, or your bank record.

-- Stock unallowed loss, investment interest expense, continued depreciation, etc.
-- Federal and state AGI, and tax liability.

 ### Location info